jolibrain/ddapi/source/index.md

 * `input connector`: entry point for data into DeepDetect.
 Specialized versions handle different data types (e.g. images or CSV)
 * `model`: repository that holds all the files necessary for building and usage of a statistical model such as a neural net
 * `service`: the central holder of models and connectors, living in memory and servicing the machine learning capabilities through the API.
 While the `model` can be held permanently on disk, a `service` is spawn around it and destroyed at will
-* `mllib`: the machine learning library used for operations, two are supported at the moment, Caffe and XGBoost, more are on the way
+* `mllib`: the machine learning library used for operations, two are supported at the moment, Caffe, XGBoost and Tensorflow, more are on the way
 * `training`: the computational phase that uses a dataset to build a statistical model with predictive abilities on statistically relevant data
 * `prediction`: the computational phase that uses a trained statistical model in order to make a guess about one or more samples of data
 * `output connector`: the DeepDetect output, that supports templates so that the output can be easily customized by the user in order to fit in the final application